Mitrajsinh-Parmar/Python-Calculator/README.md

 # Python-Calculator
-A simple calculator made using Python.
+A simple calculator made using Python programming language.